styx97/hf-fewshot/README.md

     See [examples/sample_exemplars.jsonl](example_task/sample_exemplars.jsonl) for a sample file.

-- `dataset.jsonl`: Should contain the dataset in jsonlines format with the input (and optionally output variables).
+- A `dataset.jsonl` should contain the dataset in jsonlines format with the input (and optionally output variables).
 NOTE: Each dataset item must have a key, to be specified under `dataset` -> `id_key` in `config.json`

     ```python
     {"q_id": "1001", "input": "Who was the second president of the United States?", "output": "John Adams"}